 Ocqueoc Falls & Bicentennial Pathway

-At New Presque Isle, there are three historic buildings, one being a museum.
-The property also has a playground, picnic pavilion, and nature trails.
-You’ll enjoy panoramic views of Lake Huron shoreline glittering underneath the viewing platform that takes 130 steps to reach.
+As for the New Presque Isle, it features three historic buildings including a museum.
+The property also offers a playground, picnic pavilion, and nature trails.
+From the viewing platform, reached by climbing 130 steps, you can relish panoramic views of Lake Huron’s glittering shoreline.

 Fun Fact: Michigan has 155 lighthouses, more than any other state.

-Kneabe’s Mmmunchy Krunchy Apple Farm houses all things related to apples–from apple picking to cider, donuts to the Mac’n’Squasher apple slingshot, and everything in between.
-Pick your favorite pastry and coffee drink to enjoy in the rustic restaurant, and then let the kids take a pony or wagon ride outside near the apple orchards.
+Kneabe’s Mmmunchy Krunchy Apple Farm offers a range of apple-related activities, including apple picking, cider, donuts, and the Mac’n’Squasher apple slingshot.
+You can also enjoy pastries and coffee in the rustic restaurant, while the kids can take a pony or wagon ride near the apple orchards.

-I had my first taste of a cider donut from this gem, and let me tell you, they are freaking delicious.
+I had my first cider donut from this gem, and let me tell you, they are freaking delicious.